Guide to South Carolina foreign corporation registration

 Registered agent requirements

 Every foreign corporation needs a South Carolina registered agent before the Secretary of State will issue a Certificate of Authority.
-The agent's name and street address go directly on your application, and you must keep that appointment in place for as long as you transact business.
+Under S.C.
+Code §33-15-107, you must maintain a registered office and registered agent continuously for as long as you're authorized, and the agent's name and street address go directly on your application.

 Compliance obligations